haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 #### Project:
 <ul>
 <li>X--Finish functionality to display charts for stats search.</li>
-<li>Build functionality for a user to sign up with a short survey.</li>
+<li>IN PROGRESS -- Build functionality for a user to sign up with a short survey.</li>
 <li>Build functionality for a user to add, change, or delete their story.</li>
 <li>Build functionality for an admin to review content, change user status, or remove a user.</li>